-Do you have migraines?
-You have the chance to stop them with the best tea for migraines that is available on the market.
-Our ancestors didn’t have headaches and migraines as much as we do today and didn’t go to the doctor.
+Do you have a migraine?
+Now you have the chance to stop it with the best tea for migraines.
+Our ancestors didn’t have headaches as much as we do today and didn’t go to the doctor.

 This phenomenon grows considerably with the modern way of life.
-Unhealthy eating, stress, lack of sleep and contaminated environment have an affect on the migraine.
-Migraine occurs more frequently in women (60%), probably due to hormonal changes (before menstruation).
+Unhealthy eating, stress, lack of sleep and contaminated environment have an effect on the migraine.
+It occurs more frequently in women (60%), probably due to hormonal changes (before menstruation).
 Let’s see which tea can help.

 Some herbs have the ability to help us with headaches and migraines.
 Frequently, headache can be a sign of dehydration, so it is crucial that you drink a lot of (non-caffeine and non-alcoholic) fluids.
 Teas are great hydration agent and also have active ingredients to stop the pain in the head.

-If you drink rosemary tea, you will also take care of a good memory.
+If you drink it you will also take care of a good memory.
 The scent of rosemary helps you to remember the information, as it increases mental focus.
-Mark Moss who is a British researcher explains that rosemary aroma contains ingredients that affect the nervous system associated with memory.
+Mark Moss, a British researcher, explains that rosemary aroma contains ingredients that affect the nervous system associated with memory.

-The feverfew is probably the most famous herb for the treatment of headache, which is especially effective in migraines.
-If you take it for several months, it can reduce the frequency of migraine and relieve symptoms such as pain, nausea and vomiting.
+The feverfew is probably the most famous herb for the treatment of headaches, which is especially effective in migraines.
+If you take it for several months, it can reduce the frequency of severe headaches and relieve symptoms such as pain, nausea, and vomiting.
 It also reduces the duration of migraine attacks.

-You can take a feverfew by eating two and a half leaves (at or after a meal) every day or to enjoy a tea according to the manufacturer’s instructions.
-It may take up to four months to see results.
+You can take feverfew by eating two and a half leaves (at or after a meal) every day or to enjoy a tea according to the manufacturer’s instructions.
+It may take up to 4 months to see results.
 If you take fresh leaves it could take even longer.

-We should know that the feverfew shouldn’t be taken together with antithrombotic agents and anticoagulants, and when you have disorders in the clotting of blood.
+We should know that the feverfew shouldn’t be taken together with antithrombotic agents and anticoagulants, and when you have disorders in the blood clotting.

 So, if your migraines and headaches are a result of stress and tension, try with lavender tea.
 Lavender infusions have milder functioning than its essential oils, but nevertheless they act as a mild sedative in agitation, nervous exhaustion and insomnia.
 They also help with gastrointestinal disorders of the nervous source.
-Lavender is one of the best tea for migraines that you can try.
+The plant is one of the best migraine teas for sure.

-Capsaicin is a substance that is found in cayenne pepper and weakens the transmission of pain signals to the brain.
+Capsaicin is a substance that is found in cayenne pepper that weakens the transmission of pain signals to the brain.
 Cayenne pepper is a very effective solution when you get a strong headache.
-For reliving a migraine you will need a quarter of a teaspoon of cayenne pepper, a good deciliter of hot water and cotton swabs, which are usually used to clean the ears.
+For relieving a migraine you will need a quarter of a teaspoon of spice, a good deciliter of hot water and cotton swabs, which are usually used to clean the ears.

 Mix cayenne pepper with water and then dip two cotton swabs and gently push them into both nostrils until you feel slightly warming sensation.
-It may be a bit unpleasant, but a burning feeling is a good sign and you should expect to be relieved form the pain.
+It may be a bit unpleasant, but a burning feeling is a good sign and you should expect to be relieved from the pain soon.

 Pour 60 milliliters of apple vinegar into the container, and then add 7 deciliters of boiling water.
 Cover the head with a towel to prevent steam leakage, and have a steam bath for about 10 minutes.
 Breathe deeply all the time.
 In the end, wipe your face and drink a glass of cold water.